catalog header

 A bachelor’s degree is typically required for admission to law school.
 Law schools do not require or prefer certain undergraduate majors and strive to admit students from a variety of backgrounds.
 Students are encouraged to work with advisors to select a major that matches their strengths and interests and helps them prepare for a future law career.
 Courses that enhance reading comprehension, research, writing, and critical analysis skills are beneficial; these abilities are crucial to success on the Law School Admission Test (LSAT) and as a future law school student.

-Law schools tend to admit students who have a clear motivation to study law, have done well in their undergraduate studies, and scored well on the LSAT, although some law programs are beginning to accept the Graduate Record Examination (GRE) in lieu of the LSAT.
+Law schools tend to admit students who have a clear motivation to study law, have done well in their undergraduate studies, and scored well on their standardized admission exam.
 Students should seek opportunities to learn more about the legal field; this may include job shadowing, informational interviewing, internships, mentoring, and work experiences.
-Schools also evaluate candidates based on their resume of co-curricular, professional, and life experiences.
+Law schools also evaluate candidates based on their resume of co-curricular, professional, and life experiences.
 Students often develop valuable skills through involvement with clubs and organizations, service, study abroad, research, work, and other experiences.

 Gonzaga University pre-law advising is coordinated by Career & Professional Development (CPD) and Fr.
 Bryan Pham serves as the university’s pre-law advisor.
 Gonzaga pre-law provides students with information and support through workshops and 1-on-1 appointments on topics including career discernment, experiential engagement, and the application process.
 For more information, please visit the Gonzaga pre-law website.